zerkman/zzlib/README.md

 Also featured is basic support for extracting files from DEFLATE-compressed ZIP archives (no support for encryption).

 The implementation is pretty fast.
+It makes use of the built-in Lua bitwise operators when available (Lua ≥ 5.3).
-It makes use of the built-in bit32 (PUC-Rio Lua) or bit (LuaJIT) libraries for bitwise operations.
-Typical run times to depack lua-5.3.3.tar.gz on a single Core i7-6600U are 0.87s with Lua ≤ 5.2, 0.50s with Lua 5.3, and 0.17s with LuaJIT 2.1.0.
+Otherwise it uses the built-in bit32 (PUC-Rio Lua) or bit (LuaJIT) libraries.
+Typical run times to
+depack lua-5.3.3.tar.gz on a single Core i7-6600U are 0.87s with Lua ≤ 5.2,
+0.50s with Lua 5.3, and 0.17s with LuaJIT 2.1.0.